-He was the first comic ever to win BGT, and when he took to the stage, he delivered one of the most hilarious stand-up routines the show has ever seen.
+The first comedian to win BGT, when Lee took to the stage, he delivered one of the most hilarious stand-up routines the show has ever seen.

 The Newcastle funnyman, whose cerebral palsy affects his ability to speak, is the first stand-up comedian to use a communication aid for his performance.

-Right from the start of the ITV competition, which is the networks highest rated entertainment show, Lost Voice Guy impressed and entertained with his comedy routines, spoken entirely through an iPad app.
+Right from the start of the ITV competition, Lost Voice Guy impressed and entertained with his comedy routines, spoken entirely through an iPad app.

 In order to perform, Ridley uses a speech synthesiser upon which he programs his material before selecting certain lines based on audience reaction.

-Lee will perform at the Royal Variety Performance, later this year, as his prize.
+During December 2018, Lee performed at the Royal Variety Performance, part of his BGT prize.

 ‘Funny, personal, occasionally shocking and frequently mischievous’

-Lee’s other credits include his own sitcom Ability on BBC Radio 4, The One Show (BBC One), Breakfast (BBC One), This Morning (ITV), Lorraine(ITV), Britain’s Got More Talent (ITV2), Voice Of The People (BBC Three) and BBC At The Edinburgh Festivals (BBC iPlayer).
+Lee’s other credits include his own sitcom Ability on BBC Radio 4, The One Show, Breakfast, This Morning, Lorraine, Britain’s Got More Talent, Voice Of The People and BBC At The Edinburgh Festivals.

 While disability and living with cerebral palsy are central themes to his act, Lee Ridley’s stand-up covers a breadth of topics from roasting the political establishment to the country’s welfare system.